sandeshbhusal/sandeshbhusal.github.io/_posts/decision_tree.md

-##### We can see that the above dataset got split by the "outlook" category into three datasets, where values for "outlook" are distinct.
-The values were "Sunny", "Rainy" and "Overcast"
+##### We can see that the above dataset got split by the "outlook" category
+Into three datasets, where values for "outlook" are distinct.
+The values were "Sunny", "Rainy" and "Overcast".

 ```python